chnm/thatcamp-org/wp-content/plugins/wordfence/readme.txt

 #### SECURITY TOOLS
 * With Live Traffic, monitor visits and hack attempts not shown in other analytics packages in real time; including origin, their IP address, the time of day and time spent on your site.
 * [Premium] Stop brute force attacks permanently by using two factor authentication, one of the most secure forms of remote system authentication available.
-* [Premium] Password Audit ensures your passwords are strong by simulating a hack attempt using our password auditing GPU cluster.
 * The free version of Wordfence includes an excellent comment spam filter.
 [Premium] An advanced comment spam filter is automatically enabled for premium customers.
 * Block attackers by IP or build advanced rules based on IP Range, Hostname, User Agent and Referrer.
 [Premium] Country blocking available with Wordfence Premium.